Technical

 Pairing

-· Ravioli with vegan brown butter, and crispy sage
+· Pumpkin ravioli with brown butter and crispy sage (V)

 Formats